 Some people reheat chicken curry and eat it twice or more times a day, where it's necessary to heat it properly.
-The taste of the food declines after 24 hours of preparation, even if it is kept in the fridge.
-The taste and quality of food can decline in a day if the climate is hot and humid and the meal is kept outside a fridge.
+The food's flavour declines after 24 hours of preparation, even when refrigerated.
+The taste and quality of food can decline in a day if the weather is hot and humid and the meal is kept out of the fridge.

 You customise the cooking details that you easily forget on stickers and stick them in any eye-catching place, so you can greatly improve the efficiency of heating curry chicken.

-Different oils have different heat tolerances; if you heat the oil past a safe level, it produces toxic fumes.
+Different oils have different heat tolerances; if you heat them past a safe level, they produce toxic fumes.
 Food with a lot of oil should not be reheated multiple times in the microwave, as the high heat causes the oil to smoke and produce dangerous toxins.
 To avoid producing toxic fumes, reheat at a low and slow temperature in the oven or on the stovetop.

 Canning, drying, freezing, smoking, pickling, salting and curing are some methods used for food preservation.
 Most Indian foods are prepared with herbs and spices such as turmeric, cumin, green cardamom, cilantro, saffron, coriander, garlic, ginger, cloves, and cinnamon, which are used to prevent microbial growth.
 These spices can increase the shelf life of food products.